Lucas-H-R-Hamada/Torsion-of-elliptic-curves/README.md

 # Torsion of elliptic curves over quartic number fields with rational j-invariant

-Here, we made available every MAGMA code used during the paper "Torsion of elliptic curves over quartic number fields with rational j-invariant" (arXiv:....)
+Here are the MAGMA computations verifying the results of the paper: L. Hamada "Torsion of elliptic curves over quartic number fields with rational j-invariant"

-Specifically, we